RareSkills/learn-solidity/content/13-constructor.md

 }
 ```

-You may be tempted as a response to just use memory everywhere and not bothering to use calldata.
+You may be tempted as a response to just use memory everywhere and not bother to use calldata.
 But it is worth trying to remember this for now, because calldata results in cheaper transactions (I.e. lower gas fees for the user).

 Also, in case you were wondering, **constructors cannot return values.**